ModestGoblin/amqp-specs/event-streams/src/event-streams-v1.0-wd01.md

 become eligible for delivery.
 The desired offset is expressed using an AMQP filter expression.

-# 2.2.1 Delivery annotations
+## 5.1 Delivery annotations

 The delivery filter expressions refer to a set of delivery annotations defined in the following.

-These delivery annotations MUST be added by the event log to all messages delivered to consumers.
+For a conforming implementation, these delivery annotations MUST be added by the event log node to all messages delivered to consumers.

-# 2.2.1.1 event-streams-offset
+### 5.1.1 event-streams-offset

 The `event-streams-offset` delivery annotation property is a `symbol` expression whose internal syntax is opaque to the receiver.
 Receivers MUST NOT interpret or construct offset values.
-The offset value represents the relative position of the event to the beginning of the log.
+The offset value represents a relative position of the event to the beginning of the log.

-Even though the syntax is opaque, the chosen syntax MUST ensure that the lexicographical rank of the `event-streams-offset` of any event in the log MUST be greater than the lexicographical rank of any other event preceding it in the order of the log.
+Even though the syntax is opaque, the chosen syntax MUST ensure that the lexicographical order of the `event-streams-offset` of any event in the log MUST be greater than the lexicographical order of any other event preceding it in the order of the log.

 Receivers learn about offset values either by obtaining the runtime information